 Welcome to the IO's tax return completion guide.
 Here you will find step-by-step instructions to complete your tax foms.
-If you have arrived in Canada before January 1st, 2017; then you (as an international student) will probably have to file an income tax return.
+If you have arrived in Canada before January 1st, 2019; then you (as an international student) will probably have to file an income tax return for 2018.

 All students residing in the Province of Newfoundland and Labrador should file an income tax return.
 To do so students must gather the following documents: